rauchg/slackin/Readme.md

 Options:

-  -h, --help            output usage information
-  -V, --version         output the version number
-  -p, --port <port>     Port to listen on [$PORT or 3000] -c, --channel <chan>  Single channel guest invite [$SLACK_CHANNEL] -i, --interval <int>  How frequently (ms) to poll Slack [$SLACK_INTERVAL or 1000] -s, --silent          Do not print out warns or errors
+  -h, --help               output usage information -V, --version            output the version number -p, --port <port>        Port to listen on [$PORT or 3000] -c, --channels [<chan>]  One or more channel names to allow single-channel guests [$SLACK_CHANNELS] -i, --interval <int>     How frequently (ms) to poll Slack [$SLACK_INTERVAL or 1000] -s, --silent             Do not print out warns or errors
 ```

 **Important: if you use Slackin in single-channel mode, you'll only be